alisonmoura/DotNetTasks/README.md

-# DotNetTasks
+# 📦 DotNetTasks

-📦 ASP.NET Core MVC Application
+An ASP.NET Core MVC Application

+## Intro

 This is a simple ASP.NET Core MVC application built with .NET Core.
 For study purpose only.